wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/status-lights-ref.rst

 ------------------------

 .. image:: images/status-lights/pdp-status-lights.svg
-  :alt: Shows the location of the "STAT" and "COMM" lights on the PDP.
+  :alt: The location of the "STAT" and "COMM" lights on the PDP.
   :width: 600

 PDP Status/Comm LEDs